snatesh/DPStokes/README.md

 ### CPU Python interface

 See the `source/cpu/README.md` for details.
 Note, the build instructions contained therein are for using cmake3 as the build system.
 The section can be ignored, or followed analogously through the provided top level Makefile.
-The file `python_interface/dpstokesCPU.py` contains an example.
+The file `python_interface/dpstokesCPU.py` contains an example, as do folders in `source/cpu`.